 Many of us consume plenty of food but not enough actual nutrients!
 Statistically, many of our diets are made up of processed foods and chemical ingredients and they lack the important mineral rich and living foods that were once an integral part of any diet.

 Diet is key, and while some supplements may help, they won’t be effective without a solid diet, since you can’t out supplement a poor diet!
-My suggestion is to focus on consuming extremely nutrient dense foods daily, rather than trying to “diet” which brings thoughts of deprivation.
+My suggestion is to focus on consuming extremely nutrient dense foods daily to improve health, rather than trying to “diet” which brings thoughts of deprivation.
 From experience, I can say that when I consume bone broth, grass fed meats, healthy fats like butter and coconut oil, raw milk and fermented vegetables each day, I am never hungry for (or crave) unhealthy foods.

 Free Option: We all have to eat anyway, so just choose more nutrient dense foods like inexpensive homemade bone broth, soups, high quality meats, fermented vegetables (inexpensive and easy to make!) and other healthy foods.